Login and compare prices online instantly now.

 GDPR compliant photocopier machine or printers

-This relates to companies use of personal data and security of information.
+GDPR photocopiers: GDPR this relates to companies use of personal data and security of information.
 A lot of what is required is already in the mainstream good working practices, but yet many companies have been caught out by the requirements.
 I think most companies just thought a “this will do” attitude would be sufficient.
 So what made them take notice?
 It’s the fines.
 Talking to one company recently who had no photocopiers but just several small MFP’s.
 They said, “We don’t worry about the cost of changing the machines we’re more worried about being fined £15 million because of GDPR compliancy and we want to ensure, at least from a printing perspective, we are covered”.

 This echoes a lot of companies thoughts, but they should be more concerned with the bad PR that can come from not having the proper protection in the first place.
 How many times have we seen a laptop with important information left or stolen, HR printing to the main office printer by accident instead of her desktop, printers and photocopier hard drives full of information going out to different customers and printers being hacked, USB sticks getting stolen?
 Overall GDPR (General Data Protection Regulation) is a good thing for people and if you are not compliant, feel free to talk to us about what you can do.

-Bizpare® doesn’t offer free photocopiers and be cautious of anyone who does as you have probably heard the expression “there is no such thing as a free lunch”.
+Free photocopiers: Bizpare® doesn’t offer free photocopiers and be cautious of anyone who does as you have probably heard the expression “there is no such thing as a free lunch”.
 It is true you can present an office copy machine as free and it can have the perception to be free of a capital cost.
 But any reasonable person could work out where the money is being hidden, as you are paying for the capital cost even if it’s not clear.
 So how is it done?
 Dealers can offer a lease that is “per copy” and ties you into an agreement for a minimum amount of prints.
 So the capital cost of these free machines is built into the service.

-So why not just tell customers its tied up into the service?
+So why not just tell customers its tied up in the service?
 Well it looks better “we give schools free photocopiers” or we can give you a free machine.
 Secondly, it’s more profitable to the dealer, when you do more copies over the minimum because the rate includes capital rate so does the excess but because this is already covered with the minimum bills the excess is extra profit.
 There are some contracts that are not based on a minimum term but on the number copies produced so when the lease goes over the minimum amount of copies of the full contract all these copies are profit.

 To summerise, its best for companies not to get a free copier and just stick to a standard agreement where you can be sure you’re getting a good deal and no hidden costs.